 Drowning is a leading cause of death for young people in New York, according to the NY State Department of Health.
 The agency reports that almost 28 people, 19 years and younger die every year as a result of drowning-related injuries.
 These tragic cases impact children at a much higher rate than adults, and more than a third of the victims are just four years old or younger.

+Wingate, Russotti, Shapiro, Moses & Halperin, LLP is a highly-respected law firm that has served New York City for over 50 years.
 Our firm operates far differently than many other personal injury firms.
 We strictly limit the number of cases we take on.
 We are dedicated to providing each client we represent with our full focus and attention.
-We are not here to "process cases" but to help, support, and seek justice the people we serve.
+We are not here to "process cases" but to help, support, and seek justice for the people we serve.
 Our team of talented New York personal injury lawyers is known throughout the local legal community for their professionalism, as well as our impressive record of positive verdicts and high value settlements.

 In cases of death from drowning, parents can seek some level of justice by filing a wrongful death claim.
 The first, and most critical step, is to get legal representation from a lawyer you can trust.
 All responsible parties must be identified.
 In some cases, the drowning occurred in a public facility, managed by city, county, or another sector of government.